 Octopath Traveler gets its name from its 8 playable characters.
 At the start of the game, players are asked to choose one of these characters to begin the story.
-Each of these 8 characters are pleasantly distinct, with different backgrounds, hopes, and motivations.
+Each of these 8 characters is pleasantly distinct, with different backgrounds, hopes, and motivations.

 Though the 8 characters do interact at a later point in the game, they fail to do so meaningfully, which was a huge letdown.
 Still, it’s worth getting to know each and every one of these characters.

-One of the most striking parts about the game is the art style, which uses a mix of 2D and 3D.
+One of the most striking parts of the game is the art style, which uses a mix of 2D and 3D.
 It results in an interesting, textured environment with adorable pixel sprites for the characters.

 Overall, Octopath Traveler puts its own unique flair on traditional RPG elements without straying too far from the genre.

 There’s a lot of creativity, exploration, and strategy involved in these games that you could spend upwards of a hundred hours playing any of the games above and still barely scratch the surface of the lore contained in these fictional worlds.
 While it’s true that role-playing games require a significant amount of patience and time, the payoff is so worthwhile that you hardly even notice it.